 You may buy your ostomy supplies from any store in Ontario that sells these products.

 Nurses who have had special training, called enterostomal therapists, can help you decide on the best product.
 They will teach you how to use your ostomy appliance.

 Enterostomal therapists work in hospitals, or local health care agencies that provide visiting nurse services.
 If this kind of service is not available in your community, you may go to a home health care supply outlet or pharmacy where they may have people on staff who can help you.

-If you are receiving social assistance benefits under Ontario Works (OW), Ontario Disability Support Program (OSDP), or Assistance to Children with Severe Disabilities (ACSD), you may be eligible to receive $800 per ostomy.
+If you are receiving social assistance benefits under Ontario Works (OW), Ontario Disability Support Program (OSDP), or Assistance to Children with Severe Disabilities (ACSD), you may be eligible to receive $1050 annually per ostomy.

 Otherwise you will receive two payments by cheque in equal amounts, the first about six weeks after we receive your application and the other about six months later.